PeridexisErrant/DF-Walkthrough/chapters/chap06-traps.rst

   see all the neat things we can make!
 You might need to hit :kbd:`Tab` to expand the menu size so you can see everything.
 * Scroll to :guilabel:`Trap Components` and hit :kbd:`Enter`.
-* Scroll to :guilabel:`Steel`, hit :kbd:`Enter`.
+* Scroll to :guilabel:`Iron`, hit :kbd:`Enter`.
 * Hit :kbd:`Tab`, :kbd:`Tab` so we can see the full item names.
-* Chose to make a :guilabel:`large, serrated Steel disc`.
+* Chose to make a :guilabel:`large, serrated Iron disc`.
   I love the sound of that!
 * Queue up three disks.

 At this point you might want to think about other items you’d like to make in due course.
 Hit :kbd:`a` again and then hit space to back down the make-item tree.
-Chose :guilabel:`Weapons and Ammunition`, chose :guilabel:`Steel` and let's make three steel warhammers.
+Chose :guilabel:`Weapons and Ammunition`, chose :guilabel:`Iron` and let's make three Iron warhammers.
 These will come in handy once we start our military.
 I like warhammers because it’s funny to watch goblins fly a half dozen tiles and then expire in a heap.

 Once you’re confident your items are made, go back and make sure you’ve got some more charcoal in production, you’ve got more ore being smelted and add, under Armor, three suits of iron chainmail and three iron shields.
 This will all come in handy later.
-You could make steel chainmail instead, but it takes a bit of time to make those steel bars and we want to get on with the chapter, right?

 Oh, you may be getting annoyed at slow production.
 I know it’s been bugging me.
 Perhaps it’s time to pack your production rooms with more